-A wide variety of possible behavioral crisis intervention models have been implemented across the world, with many showing evidence of impressive impact on reducing hospitalizations, arrest rates, and injuries to officers and mental health clients [88].
-However, these successes may be contextual, as demonstrated by opposing studies questioning the universal validity of any given model's effect [68, 65].
+A wide variety of possible behavioral crisis intervention models have been implemented across the world, with many showing evidence of impressive impact on reducing hospitalizations, arrest rates, and injuries to officers and mental health clients [98].
+However, these successes may be contextual, as demonstrated by opposing studies questioning the universal validity of any given model's effect [77, 75].
 We suggest that the conditions in Davis-a low violent crime rate, an acknowledged growing behavioral health and substance use crisis, and existing trust between the DPD, Yolo County HHSA, nonprofit agencies, and other stakeholders-are ideal for implementing a diverse approach to behavioral crisis response, employing DPD crisis intervention teams, coresponder teams, ambulance-based services, and mobile crisis teams.
-We urge that this diverse approach be accompanied by robust evaluation framework exploring the impact of interventions on client health outcomes, responder attitudes and skills, overall stakeholder satisfaction, and financial sustainability of City and County agencies.
+We urge that this diverse approach be accompanied by a robust evaluation framework exploring the impact of interventions on client health outcomes, responder attitudes and skills, overall stakeholder satisfaction, and financial sustainability of City and County agencies.

 The foundation for these models already exists or is being built.
 The DPD trains officers in crisis intervention, and the upcoming embedding of a Crisis Clinician within the DPD creates the basis for a co-responder team.
 Ambulance-based services are of course widely available, though not typically trained in behavioral health.
-Yolo County HHSA and partners are actively exploring a Crisis Now model which typically includes unarmed mobile crisis teams roughly similar to the prominent CAHOOTS model in Eugene, Oregon, but with other supportive components.
+Sacramento and other nearby municipalities are implementing unarmed mobile crisis teams roughly similar to the prominent CAHOOTS model in Eugene, Oregon, but with other supportive components.
 The subsections below discuss these various modalities of emergency response in more detail.